aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services.md

         evpn_vlan_bundle: <str>
         igmp:

-          # Enable IGMP snooping fast-leave feature for all SVIs and l2vlans within the Tenant.
+          # Explicitly enable or disable IGMP snooping fast-leave feature for all SVIs and L2 VLANs within the Tenant.
+          # On EOS, IGMP fast-leave is enabled on all VLANs by default.
           fast_leave: <bool>

         # Explicitly extend all VLANs/VLAN-Aware Bundles inside the tenant to remote EVPN domains.